USPS mail carrier suffers severe injuries during dog attack in Lenoir, police say

 Caldwell County Animal Care Enforcement took possession of both animals.

-Police said the homeowner told them the dogs are four years old and have never bitten anyone before.
+Police said the homeowner told them the dogs are four years old and had never bitten anyone before.
 Additionally, there had been no documented calls for service to the home for dog-related calls.